One by Blood

 The biggest festival of Biate tribe is Nûldung Kût which literally means festival of renewal of life.

 According to legends, while they were in Saitual, a group of people known as the Koilam or Kawilam from Rulchawm village of Mizoram (India) used to sacrifice human to appease a large python called Rulpui, believing that the snake had supernatural power.
 Thus, some writers are of the opinion that the word Biate originates from the term Rul-Bia-Teor Rul-Biak-Te, which means snake-worshippers in other dialects.
 However, this hypothesis is questionable, because the Biates, as a tribe, never fed or worshipped a snake except one.
 The offering sacrifices by one village was also not as worshiping a God, but due to their fear and timidity and that too only for some time.
 Some other tribes call them in different names.
 The Thadous call them ‘Beite’ the Bengalis and other plain tribes call them ‘Baite,’ the Dimasa Kacharis call them ‘Bedesa’ and the Khasis call them Hadem, which includes all the old-Kuki tribes of Meghalaya.
-Soppitt C. A. a renowned English writer account as ‘Bêtê’ The Biate tribe is recognised as Schedule Tribe under the 6th Schedule of the Constitution of India in Serial No. (i) of the list.
+Soppitt C. A. a renowned English writer account as ‘Bêtê’.
+The Biate tribe is recognised as Schedule Tribe under the 6th Schedule of the Constitution of India in Serial No. (i) of the list.

 The present population of the Biate tribe are dispersed in many parts of the North-Eastern states of India viz., Mizoram, Tripura, Assam, Meghalaya and Manipur.
 However, the main concentrated area of the population is in Dima Hasao (N.C Hills) district of Assam and Jaintia Hills district of Meghalaya.